spryker/spryker-docs/docs/dg/dev/frontend-development/202311.0/yves/adding-and-using-external-libraries-in-yves.md

 If you need some images or fonts from a library separately, copy them to `frontend/assets/images` or `frontend/assets/fonts` and use them after that.

-## Adding and Using External Library in Your Project Without npm
+## Adding and using external libraries without npm

 If a library has source on CDN, use a molecule `script-loader` to load the library: